 In the United States clinical trials, benazepril was shown to cause angioedema in approximately 0.5% of patients (compared to a placebo group rate of 0%).
 If the angioedema present involves the tongue, glottis, or larynx, then usage should be stopped, as these side effects can progress to airway obstruction.

-Patients presenting with abdominal pain should be checked for intestinal angioedema.
+Patients presenting with abdominal pain require monitoring for intestinal angioedema.
 In some cases, the abdominal pain also presented with nausea and vomiting.
-CT or ultrasound should be done to diagnose rule out or confirm intestinal angioedema.
+CT or ultrasound is necessary to diagnose rule out or confirm intestinal angioedema.

 In patients who have renal impairment, as well as systemic lupus erythematosus (SLE), captopril (an ACE inhibitor) has induced agranulocytosis and bone marrow depression.
 If a patient is known to have a collagen-vascular disease that is associated with reduced renal function, then white blood cell counts should be closely monitored.